 Asking Star to help you find your next opportunity will give you the best possible chance of securing the job you want.
-We'll use our network, industry expertise and recruitment savvy to help you perfect your CV, secure an interview, and then prepare for it.
-But in the interests of being as useful as possible at all times we've put together some advice with the help of Samantha Wise - pharma recruitment specialist since 2001 and the pharma business unit's Team Leader - to give you an understanding of what's expected of you.
+We'll use our network, industry experience and recruitment savvy to help you perfect your CV, secure an interview, and then prepare for it.
+But in the interests of being as useful as possible at all times we've put together some advice with the help of Mark Britton - healthcare recruitment specialist and our Recruitment Manager - to help you understand what's expected of you.

-The biggest error most people make is to rush out a mediocre CV at the last minute; a good CV gives a recruiter a detailed impression of you from only a glance.
-They can tell right away who's taken time to prepare, and who's rushed it.
-Regard your CV and application letter as work in progress and give it a polish every couple of months.
-You never know when you will be asked for it.
+The biggest error most people make is to rush out a mediocre CV out at the last minute; it takes at least two days to write a superb new application.
+Your CV should give your recruiter a detailed impression of you from only a brief read through; they'll be able to tell right away who's taken the time to prepare, and who hasn't.
+Think of your CV and application letter as a constant work in progress, and give it a polish every couple of months - you never know when you'll be asked for it.

-For each occupation, and each level of each occupation and for changes of career and country, there are key things you need to be saying that recruiters want to hear.
-If you already know what those things are, make a list before you start writing to help concentrate your thoughts.
-If you need more information, speak to your recruiter to find out what buzzwords, concepts and competencies will carry conviction.
+For each occupation and each level of each occupation, and for changes of career and country, there are key things you need to be saying that recruiters want to hear.
+If you already know enough then spend some time listing these key things before you start writing.
+If you need more information, don't make do, start collecting it; speak to your recruiter and find out what buzzwords, concepts and competencies will carry conviction.

 A boring format or copy of your job definition makes very dull reading for recruiters; you need to hook your recruiter's interest pretty much straight away.
 Spend a bit of time thinking about how you'll sell yourself to your reader; what makes you stand out from the crowd?
 The story of your career needs to convince your recruiter that you're worth meeting.
 You need to contextualise your achievements and tell your recruiter what value you can add to an employer's future.

-If your reader's reached the third paragraph of your letter and glanced at your CV, you've already shown them that you can communicate; there's no need to tell them in so many words that you're a 'good communicator,' a 'self-starter' or a 'great team player.'
-Your skills should be implicit in the quality, structure and relevance of their CV's content.
+If your reader's reached the third paragraph of your letter and glanced at your CV, you've already shown them that you can communicate; there's no need to tell them in so many words that you're a 'good communicator,' a 'self-starter' or a 'great team player;' people who get good jobs come across as mature enough to know how to say things that matter about the real issues involved.
+Their skills should be implicit in the quality, structure and relevance of their CV's content.

 Your letter needs to capture the spirit of what's best about you.
-Safe, boring, over-length, repetitive letters that regurgitate your CV or try to match every single minor point in the job definition won't do the job.
+Safe, boring, over-length, repetitive letters that regurgitate your CV or try to match every single minor point in the job definition will be boring for your reader.

-Your eyes tend to skim over errors if you've been looking over the same thing for a long time.
+When you've looked at something for a long time, your eyes can easily skim over errors.
 To be on the safe side, ask someone else to read over your CV; fresh eyes that aren't accustomed to particular errors may spot something you've missed.

-Several different types of tests are used, but they're all designed to look at the person that sits behind the competencies.
-They're usually multiple-choice questions that are designed to measure your thinking and reasoning capabilities, particularly your analytical and reasoning ability.
+Psychometric tests are used to assess the person that sits behind the competencies.
+The tests are usually multiple-choice questions that are designed to measure your thinking and reasoning capabilities, particularly your analytical and reasoning ability.
 They're taken under timed exam conditions and often include a numerical and verbal reasoning test.

-There's not a great deal you can do to prepare for these tests; they're designed to ask the same question in a variety of ways and so you'll be caught out if you say what you think your assessor wants to hear; put your business head on and answer as honestly as you can.
+There's not a great deal you can do to prepare for these tests; they're designed to ask the same question in a variety of ways and so you'll catch yourself out if you say what you think your assessor wants to hear; put your business head on and answer as honestly as you can.

-Personality profiling is common in pharma interviews; it usually happens at second stage.
-They're designed to assess your characteristics, indicate how you're likely to react to different scenarios, and suggest whether or not you'll be a good company fit.
-They're not timed and there are no right or wrong answers.
-The key is to answer honestly; the tests are specifically designed to catch out inconsistencies and will often ask the same question in a variety of ways.
+Personality profiling doesn't happen a lot in healthcare; if it does take place, it's mostly done informally by hiring managers.
+It's designed to assess your characteristics, indicate how you're likely to react to given situations, and suggest whether or not you're likely to be a good company fit.
+The test is usually timed and there are no right or wrong answers.
+The key is to answer honestly as they're specifically designed to catch out inconsistencies and will often ask the same question in a variety of ways.

-A pharma assessment centre will typically involve a presentation, a role-play, a competency-based interview, and sometimes a group discussion.
+Assessment centres are unusual in the healthcare market because there doesn't tend to be a large volume of people at final stage interview.
+If an assessment centre is conducted, it tends to follow the pharma model, and in these circumstances, we'll make sure you're fully prepared for it.
+An assessment centre will nearly always involve a presentation, a role-play, and a competency-based interview, and sometimes a group discussion.
 To prepare, make sure that you've completed your presentation with enough time left over to email it to your recruiter for objective critique.
 Arrive in plenty of time, or if it's an early start and a long way to travel, consider staying over nearby the night before.
-Bear in mind that you're always being assessed, so remember to be proactive and polite throughout the day.
-Assessment usually takes a Circumstance - Action - Result format; you can talk this through with your recruiter ahead of time if you'd like some extra practise.
-You should structure your calls before you go in and set yourself some pre-call objectives, making sure that you're making the best possible impression in the time you're given.
+Bear in mind that you're always being assessed, so act accordingly throughout the day.
+Assessment usually takes a Circumstance - Action - Result format; talk this through with your recruiter ahead of time if you'd like some extra practise.
+You should also spend time structuring your calls before you go in, setting yourself some pre-call objectives and so on, making sure that you make the best possible impression in your allotted time.

-Best of luck and let us know if we can do anything to help.
+Best of luck and let us know if we can do anything else to help.